What Expenses Can Be Claimed as Input Tax Credit ITC?

 The following commodities or services are not eligible for the input tax credit under GST:

-Any input tax credit applicable to capital items may be used simultaneously.
-If a person has already claimed ITC depreciation for their GST component, they are not eligible to claim ITC for capital items.
+You can use any input tax credit applicable to capital items simultaneously.
+If someone has already claimed ITC depreciation for their GST, they cannot claim ITC for capital items.
 Either income tax depreciation or ITC claims are options.

 Read more on this in our article on ITC on Capital Goods.